 Depigmentation Of Dark Gums

-There are two methods to remove the pigmented area on the gums and reveal the healthy, lighter-colored tissue beneath.
+There are two methods to remove the pigmented area on the gums to reveal healthy, lighter-coloured tissue beneath.
 One is the scalpel method (surgical) and the other is the laser depigmentation method.
 The main guideline is simply that the gums must be healthy.

-Both procedures are safe as far as protective measures are followed properly by the patients and dentists.
+Both procedures are safe so long as the protective measures are followed properly by the patient.
 We encourage all smokers to stop smoking completely, as smoking is one of the causes of such pigmentation.
-Gum depigmentation can help you achieve the healthy-looking smile you desire.
+Gum depigmentation can help you achieve a healthy-looking smile.